-In this human outpost at the edge of the North Pole, two of the most unexpected endeavors that humans have ever thought up have found a home.
-In a place where it is difficult to imagine planting roots, there are two structures that hold the world’s memory.
+In this human outpost at the edge of the North Pole, two of the most unexpected endeavours that humans have ever thought of have found a home.
+In a place where it is difficult to imagine settling down, there are two structures that hold the world’s memory.

 By now famous around the world, the Global Seed Vault sits in Longyearbyen.
 It has been described by Josè Barroso, a Portuguese academic and politician, as a sort of “Garden of Eden in hibernation.”
 This building serves as a safety net against the accidental botanical loss of the “genetic heritage” of seeds.
 Today, the Global Seed Vault is at risk due to climate change.
 With the melting ice, the cooling system for the structure had to be increased.

 The innovative project created by the Norwegian company PIQL aims to preserve “all the memory of the world”.
-PIQL has created a film with a secret polymer formula made to last 500 years, but with the conditions of the arctic, the aim is that it can stay preserved for a millennium.
-Data, including films, writings, paintings, photographs and everything else that humans have produced, and which makes up our collective historical memory and identity are transferred onto the film.
-Among those transferring the data for this world archive include the ESA, the Vatican Library, the Alinari Archives and the Cineteca di Bologna.
+PIQL has created a film with a secret polymer formula made to last 500 years, but thanks to the conditions of the arctic, the aim is that it can stay preserved for a millennium.
+Data, including films, writings, paintings, photographs and everything else that humans have produced, and which represents our collective historical memory and identity are transferred onto the film.
+Among those which transferred data into the world archive Fpolaare the ESA, the Vatican Library, the Alinari Archives and the Cineteca di Bologna.

-The two most populous inhabited towns on the islands are Longyearbyen, with around 2,000 inhabitants, and Barentsburg, with a population of around 500 people – Russian and Ukrainian miners and their families.
+The two most populous inhabited towns on the islands are Longyearbyen, with around 2,000 inhabitants, and Barentsburg, with a population of around 500 people consisting of Russian and Ukrainian miners and their families.